IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 <div class="divider--half"></div>

 ## Remote Data
 The `igx-drop-down` supports loading chunks of remote data using `igxFor` directive.
-The configuration is similar to the one using `igxFor` with local items and the main difference is handling the loading of different chunk, as well as
+The configuration is similar to the one using `igxFor` with local items and the main difference is handling the loading of different data chunks.

 ### Template
 The drop-down template does not need to change much compared to the [previous example](#configuration): We still need to specify a wrapping div, style it accordingly and write out the complete configuration for the `*igxFor`.
 Since we'll be getting our data from a remote source, we need to specify that our data will be an observable and pass it through Angular's `async` pipe: